-Y has control of the day-to-day management of P. X has extensive experience in energy, coal, and related businesses.
-X and Y are also members of A. A was formed by X to purchase from B and its affiliates a solid synthetic fuel facility (the Facility) that produces a solid synthetic fuel from coal (the Product).
+P is a Delaware limited liability company, taxable as a partnership.
+The members of P were X and Y. Y is a wholly owned subsidiary of T. X had complete and exclusive control of the management of P. X has extensive experience in energy, coal, and related businesses.
+P was formed by X to purchase from A and its affiliates a synthetic fuel facility (the Facility) that produces a solid synthetic fuel from coal (the Product).